 Kevin Krejci

-Mr. Krejci joined Gulf Coast Housing Partnership in November 2015.
-Prior to working with GCHP, Kevin served as the Deputy Director and Interim Executive Director for 9 years with Project Homecoming, Inc., a non-profit rebuilding agency born out of post-Katrina rebuilding efforts.
-Kevin created and oversaw programs that expanded Project Homecoming’s impact into homeownership creation, workforce development, historic renovation, youth vocational training and affordable rental development.
-In his tenure, Project Homecoming rebuilt over 250 homes for low-income families throughout the New Orleans area.
+Before joining GCHP in 2015, Mr. Krejci served as Deputy Director for Project Homecoming, Inc., a nonprofit rebuilding agency established following Hurricane Katrina.
+At Project Homecoming, he developed and led programs that expanded the agency’s impact, including initiatives for homeownership creation, workforce development, youth vocational construction training, and affordable rental housing.
+During his tenure, Project Homecoming rebuilt over 250 homes for low-income families in the New Orleans area.

-Mr. Krejci is a licensed general contractor in the State of Louisiana.
-He holds a BS in Computer Science from Marquette University, a Graduate Certificate in Construction Management from University of Washington, and an MBA and MS in Finance from Tulane University.
+Mr. Krejci holds a BS in Computer Science from Marquette University, a Graduate Certificate in Construction Management from the University of Washington, an MBA from Tulane University, and a Master of Finance from Tulane University.

 Tom Champion